dingo/api-docs/Installation.md

 ]
 ```

-If you'd like to make configuration changes in the configuration file you can pubish it with the following Aritsan command:
+If you'd like to make configuration changes in the configuration file you can pubish it with the following Artisan command:

 ```
 php artisan vendor:publish --provider="Dingo\Api\Provider\LaravelServiceProvider"